JLat/IntroToStats/Helper.md

 - Used for counts of events in a fixed span of time, length, area, volume

 Assumptions:
-- The random variable is the number of occurences of an event over a specified interval
+- The random variable is the number of occurrences of an event over a specified interval
-- Occurences are random
+- Occurrences are random
-- The occcurences are independent of each other in an interval and between intervals
+- The occurrences are independent of each other in an interval and between intervals
-- The occurences are uniormly distributed overr the interval
+- The occurrences are uniformly distributed over the interval

 $$ P(X = x) = P(\text{x events occur in given interval}) = {\lambda^x e^{-\lambda}\over x!} \text{where x = 0,1,2,3} $$